xenanetworks/open-automation-core/docs/source/understand_xoa_core/data_io_sys.rst

     async for msg in my_controller.listen_changes(execution_id, _filter={<filter_type>}):
         # do whatever you want to the message

-A test execution can generate different types of messages, such as test statistics, test progress, test state, errors, and warnings.
-To subscribe to a specific type, you can use the ``_filter`` argument.

 The ``_filter`` argument is an set of filter types.
 The first parameter of ``_filter`` argument is a mandatory identifier of the subsystem or the test suite execution.
 Available filters types are as shown below: